Modern slavery and human trafficking statement

 The Serocor Group is an award-winning, multi-disciplinary recruitment and training consultancy.
 The Serocor Group provides contingency recruitment, managed services and bespoke talent management solutions within the IT, engineering and business industries.
 We supply mainstream and niche permanent and contract professionals into diverse industries in the public and private sectors across the UK and EMEA regions.

 The Serocor Group has over 100 employees and a global annual turnover which exceeds the current turnover threshold of £36m per annum under the Modern Slavery Act 2015.

-The Serocor Group is also a member of the Recruitment and Employment Confederation (“REC”).
+The Serocor Group is also a corporate member of the Recruitment and Employment Confederation (“REC”).

 Due Diligence and Supply Chains

-As part of the Serocor Group’s responsibilities, we ensure (either ourselves or through contractual obligations imposed on its suppliers or clients) that all workers engaged or employed for its own business purposes or supplied to its clients:
+As part of the Serocor Group’s responsibilities, we ensure (either ourselves or through contractual obligations imposed on our suppliers or clients) that all work-seekers engaged or employed for our own business purposes or supplied to our clients:

 - Have the right to work in the relevant jurisdiction;

 - Can leave the company (or agency) upon reasonable notice;